SableRaf/Patreon-Supporter-Fetcher/README.md

 ## Patreon Banner
 ![Patreon Banner](banner-screenshot.png)

+This is a simple web application that generates a banner displaying your Patreon members' names and profile pictures.
+The banner is designed to be used as an overlay on your streams.

 This project is inspired by [patreon-banner](https://github.com/AssistantApps/Patreon-Banner) project by [Kurt Lourens](https://github.com/Khaoz-Topsy) (now deprecated).

 Unlike [patreon-banner](https://github.com/AssistantApps/Patreon-Banner), this project doesn't use OAuth2.0 but downloads the members' data directly from the Patreon API using a personal access token.
 You will need to create a new application in your Patreon account and get an access token.